manoharpeddinti-embedded-engineer/manohar-journey.github.io/phase3_nielit_calicut.md

 That line hit us like a lightning bolt.
 It was both motivation and pressure in one sentence.
+guess what
+four candidates
+1st candidate - has industrial experience even before M.Tech
+2nd candidate - has software experience before M.Tech
+3rd candidate - Its a girl who is topper in our class and hyper active.
+4th its me who have robotics club experience nothing much and not topper.

+so i know the result i am the one who will be rejected from this 4.

 Inside, I gave it everything.
-I spoke about my **Linux builds, bootloader work**, and how we debugged embedded issues from scratch at NIELIT.
+I spoke about my **Linux builds, bootloader work**, and how we debugged embedded issues from scratch at NIELIT, and in Robotics competitons.
 They nodded, smiled, and asked,
 > “So, if we give you real customer issues tomorrow, can you handle them?”
 I said,
-> “I’ve been handling them since my first SD card got corrupted, sir.”
+> “I’ve been handling them since Under graduation, sir.”

-Everyone laughed — and that laughter broke the tension.

 When results came, I was one of the three selected.
 That moment felt unreal.
 From being **rejected in the first list** to **clearing in one interview round** —